Lanier shows unbelievable Crusader courage, faith during comeback

 College isn’t off the table for Hill.
 Nor are other things in life he longs to do.

-“I just want as much as possible of the Will who hunts, plays sports and does things someone his age does to shine through,” Dona said.
+“I just want as much as possible of the Hill who hunts, plays sports and does things someone his age does to shine through,” said Dona.

 “We’re very fortunate people.”

-So too are the many folks at HCA and throughout Duplin County, who have watched this family courageous move forward as each disappointment unfolded.
+So too are the many folks at HCA and throughout Duplin County, who have watched this courageous family move forward.

 Lanier strong and faith-based, indeed.